ai-toolchainz/squadAI/docs/tools/TXTSearchTool.md

 This tool is used to perform a RAG (Retrieval-Augmented Generation) search within the content of a text file.
 It allows for semantic searching of a query within a specified text file's content, making it an invaluable resource for quickly extracting information or finding specific sections of text based on the query provided.

 ## Installation
-To use the TXTSearchTool, you first need to install the squadai_tools package.
+To use the TXTSearchTool, you first need to install the crewai_tools package.
 This can be done using pip, a package manager for Python.
 Open your terminal or command prompt and enter the following command:

 ```shell
 pip install 'squadai[tools]'